 Waimea Valley

 If you want to swim in the falls, lifeguards provide you with a life vest to ensure you have a safe experience.
 I don’t know about other waterfalls, but this one specifically is 30 feet deep, which scared the hell out of me at first!
 The rocks that lead into the falls are very slippery and sharp.
 A good pair of swimming shoes will come in handy next time!
 This valley also holds the Haleiwa Farmer’s Market, which you’ll see at the entrance.
 Swimming at the waterfall with the water roaring down around me was such an exhilarating experience.
-Lifeguards were watching over the entire time which made us feel extra safe.
+Lifeguards were watching over the entire time, which made us feel extra safe.

 Makapu’u Lookout Point